 Abstract

 Large language models can generate responses that sound deeply meaningful, but do they ‘understand’ what makes something profound?
-This post explores research into how LLMs internally represent profundity, drawing on classic psychology experiments with ‘pseudo-profound bullshit’ and new geometric analysis of AI language representations.
+This post explores my research into how LLMs internally represent profundity, drawing on classic psychology experiments and new geometric analysis of AI language representations.
 The findings suggest that when AI sounds wise, it’s picking up on abstract vocabulary patterns rather than genuine depth – a distinction that matters as we increasingly turn to chatbots for life’s big questions.

 Blog Post